Adult Vitamin Reviews Vitamin-one.com Children Vitamin Reviews

 Necessary for the metabolism of proteins and fats.

-Governs the formation and function of niacin, red blood cells, bile salts, and numerous hormones, including those involved with growth, human sexuality, and skeletal structure.
+Governs the formation and function of niacin, red blood cells, bile salts, and

 Helps to prevent dental decay by maintaining teeth and facial bones.

-Maintains the chemical balance of body fluids and regulates excretion of water, energy production, and resistance to stress.
+Maintains the chemical balance of body fluids and regulates excretion of

 Synergistic